Promoting your business is all about gaining trust. Citations can help gain this trust and get your business seen in local SEO results.

-- Industry, niche or sector specific directories (Trip Advisor, Connecting Dance)
+- Industry, niche or sector-specific directories (Trip Advisor)

 - Local newspaper and press websites

-- Local themed blogs – For example LeftLion would be great for local night life (bars, pubs, clubs, restaurants or venues)
+- Local themed blogs – For example, LeftLion is great for local nightlife venues like bars, pubs, clubs and restaurants

-Here’s an example of one of Hallam Internet’s citations from a prominent local Nottingham blog.
+Here’s an example of some of Hallam’s citations from a prominent local Nottingham blog:

 How can I find other local citation opportunities?

-I would start by noting down the main general ones that come to mind when you think of local business directories, I’ve already mentioned 3 examples, however there are many more… Scoot, Qype, FreeIndex, HotFrog…
+To find local citation opportunities, I would start by noting down the main general ones that come to mind when you think of local business directories.

-If this all sounds too much like hard work then there are tools, both paid and free that will assist you in finding new citation opportunities.
+Also, find out where your competitors are listed.
+If this all sounds too time-consuming, then there are tools, both paid and free, that can help you find new citation opportunities.

-The tools we recommend and use our self include:
+The tools we recommend and use ourselves include:

 What makes a great local citation?

-A great local citation needs to be seen as credible and trustworthy by both people and Google.
-This is why established brands such as the Yellow Pages (Yell) or Thompson Local are great places to start as well as their primary purpose being to provide other people with a list of local businesses.
+A great local citation needs to be seen as credible and trustworthy by both people browsing the web and Google.
+This is why established brands such as the Yellow Pages (Yell) Trustpilot and Thomson Local are great places to start.

-It’s important that when creating or claiming a business directory style citation that you also fill out 3 pieces of crucial information.
+When creating or claiming a business directory citation it is important to fill out three pieces of crucial information about your company:

-- Company name (This should ideally be your branded trading name)
+- Name – This should ideally be your branded trading name.

-(These 3 pieces of information must also be consistency present on your website as selectable HTML text and not a graphic)
+(A general SEO rule it is worth noting that these three pieces of information must be presented on your website as selectable HTML text and not a graphic)

-If a local newspaper is covering a story regarding your business they are unlikely to ever display your company address or telephone number, in these instances it is enough to simply have your company clearly referenced by name in order for your listing to receive the value.
+If a local newspaper is covering a story regarding your business they are unlikely to display your company address or telephone number.
+In such instances, it is enough to simply have your company clearly referenced by name in order for your listing to receive the value.

-The information above really only applies to correctly creating and filling out both the general and industry specific directories.
+The information above only applies to correctly creating and filling out both general and industry-specific directories.

 So how do I win the citation game?

-Whilst business listing citations are relatively easy to obtain, the more difficult ones come from local or niche websites or local newspapers.
-You’ve obviously got to have something newsworthy for them to talk about and you have to get their attention in the first place.
+While business listing citations are relatively easy to obtain, the more difficult ones come from local or niche websites or local newspapers.
+You’ve got to have something newsworthy for them to talk about and you have to get their attention in the first place.

 What’s the catch?

-The process of creating local citations can be both time consuming and tedious to do, and you ideally need to have an overall marketing strategy in place in order to get the attention of press journalists and newspapers.
+The process of creating local citations can be time-consuming and tedious and you ideally need to have an overall marketing strategy in order to get the attention of journalists.